 - Advanced Excel skills are a prerequisite.

 - Data restructuring and form controls are needed for interactive charts.

 - We can make use of pivots and slicers for interactive charts as well.

 This is a guide to Interactive Chart in Excel.
-Here we discuss How to create Interactive Chart in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to create Interactive Chart in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –